American Community Survey (ACS) Questions and Answers

 survey of about 60,000 households designed specifically to produce the current monthly employment and

 unemployment data and the annual data on income and poverty for the nation.
 CPS monthly employment and

 unemployment estimates are available within a few weeks of the end of the reference period.
 ACS 1-year

-monthly estimates are available from ACS.
+are available from ACS.

 The monthly CPS estimates are a key input to the Local Area Unemployment Statistics (LAUS) program conducted